 - All the partners should agree to any liability that their partnership may face.

 Characteristics of General Partnerships

 Easy, Quick and Inexpensive

-To form a general partnership, two or more persons needs a contract that can be either a verbal agreement or a written agreement (it is more preferred as it is safe & secure)
+To form a general partnership, two or more persons need a contract that can either be a verbal agreement or a written agreement (a written agreement is more preferred as it is safe & secure)

 Not a separate entity

 Partnerships may hold title or sue or file income tax returns, but there is no limitation on liability accumulating against any of the partner’s assets.